 Step 3: Find an SBA Lender to Apply With

+Once you’ve determined that you’re eligible for your chosen loan program, you’ll need to find a lender.
 Based on the SBA loan program you want to apply for, you can either apply at your local bank or at a nonprofit lender.
 Additionally, many lenders offer an online SBA loan application option.
 You can start by seeing the top-performing SBA lenders in your chosen SBA loan program from the previous year.

 - What is your average loan size and average loan rates?

 - What is the range of interest rates you approve borrowers for?